 (d) holiday clubs or playgroups;

-(e) construction, maintenance or repair of buildings;
+(e) construction, maintenance or repair of buildings or facilities;

 (f) training adults who work with children or young people; or

-(g) student fees or maintenance
+(g) student fees or maintenance.

 Most projects which BlueSpark supports are likely to be initiated by schools, community groups, clubs, societies or other not for profit organisations.
 However, individuals may also apply for a grant.

 In most cases, we make grants direct to the organisation whose pupils or members are to be the beneficiaries of a project.
-We do not normally make grants to organisations or individuals in order to enable them to provide their own services (for which they would usually charge) on a free or subsidised basis to a third party.
+We do not normally make grants to organisations or individuals in order to enable them to provide their own services or products (for which they would usually charge) on a free or subsidised basis to a third party.
 In such circumstances, the third party itself should make the application for a grant.
 If this is impractical (e.g. because there are a number of third parties who will benefit from a project), we may agree to partner with an organisation or individual to help them make their services available to pre-identified third parties.

 There are no preconditions for the making of a grant regarding the number of children or young people who may benefit from a particular project.
 A project may be particularly deserving of a grant on the basis of the number of children or young people that it will benefit.
 Equally, a grant may be appropriate for the benefit of a single child or young person especially if the impact of the project concerned is likely to be particularly significant for that individual.